platers/obsidian-linter/docs/docs/settings/content-rules.md

 ##### Current Limitations

-- The list of custom replacements is only loaded when the plugin first lints a file or when the file is added to the list of files that include custom misspellings
+- The list of custom replacements is only loaded automatically when the plugin first lints a file or when the file is added to the list of files that include custom misspellings
-    * This means that making a change to a file that is already in the list of custom misspelling files will not work unless the Linter is reloaded or the file is removed and re-added to the list of custom misspelling files
+    - There is an option to manually rerun the parse custom misspelling files from the Auto-Correct Common Misspellings settings
 - There is no way to specify that a word is to always be capitalized
     - This is due to how the auto-correct rule was designed as it sets the first letter of the replacement word to the case of the first letter of the word being replaced